n8jhj/SoonQ/README.md

 `pip install soonq`

 ## Usage
 Users must create their own subclass of `soonq.BaseTask`.
 Subclasses must define a `run()` method, which contains the business logic for the task (what we care about).
-At least for now, input arguments to this method are restricted to being JSON serializable.
+Input arguments to this method are restricted to being serializable via the pickle module.

 ## Running the examples